 Such information may be examined for use in preparation for any administrative or judicial proceeding or an investigation which may result in such proceeding pertaining to the enforcement of a specifically designated state criminal statute not involving tax administration to which this state or a governmental subdivision thereof is a party.
 Such information may be used solely for the proceeding or investigation for which it is requested.

 The department may allow an examination of information under par. (c)

-only if a district attorney petitions a court of record in this state for an order allowing the examination and the court issues an order after finding:
+only if a district attorney petitions a court of record in this state for an order allowing the examination and the court issues an order after finding all of the following:

-There is reason to believe that such information is probative evidence of a matter in issue related to the commission of the criminal act; and
+There is reason to believe that such information is probative evidence of a matter in issue related to the commission of the criminal act.

 The information sought to be examined cannot reasonably be obtained from any other source, unless it is determined that, notwithstanding the reasonable availability of the information from another source, the information constitutes the most probative evidence of a matter in issue relating to the commission of such criminal act.

 If the department determines that examination of information ordered under par. (d)